-Given the plethora of activated TFs in cHL and a hypothesized involvement of the ubiquitin system in this TF activation, we started our analysis with a literature search on genes associated with the ubiquitin system, combined with the analysis of microarray-based gene expression data of HRS and NH cell lines.
-One of the most interesting candidates was PDLIM2, which is involved in the control of TF degradation, and which showed a loss of expression in several of the HRS compared to NH cell lines (data not shown).
-To confirm these data, we analyzed PDLIM2 mRNA and protein expression levels in an extended panel of cell lines (Figure 1), including various HRS and NH cell lines reflecting different B cell differentiation stages.
-In contrast to the robust mRNA expression in seven out of nine\HRS cell lines (L1236, L591, HDLM-2, L540, L540Cy, U-HO1, SUP-HD1; Figures 1a and 1b).
-Interestingly, maintenance of PDLIM2 expression in L428 and KM-H2 cells correlated with the presence of deleterious IkB-mutations.
+Given the plethora of activated TFs in cHL and a hypothesized involvement of the ubiquitin system in this TF activation, we started our analysis with a literature search on genes associated with the ubiquitin system, combined with the analysis of microarray-based gene expression data of HRS and NH cell lines.17 One of the most interesting candidates was PDLIM2 that is involved in the control of TF degradation, 19,22 and that showed a loss of expression in several of the HRS compared with NH cell lines (data not shown).
+To confirm these data, we analyzed PDLIM2 mRNA and protein expression levels in an extended panel of cell lines (Figure 1), including various HRS and NH cell lines reflecting different B-cell differentiation stages.
+In contrast to the robust mRNA expression in the analyzed NH cell lines, PDLIM2 mRNA expression was substantially reduced or lost in seven out of nine HRS cell lines (L1236, L591, HDLM-2, L540, L540Cy, U-HO1 and SUP-HD1; Figures 1a and b).
+Interestingly, maintenance of PDLIM2 expression in L428 and KM-H2 cells correlated with the presence of deleterious IkB mutations.
+10,37

-At the protein level, we confirmed the loss of PDLIM2 expression in most of the HRS cell lines (Figures 1b and 1c).
-At least three isoforms of PDLIM2 are known with two major isoforms expressed in the lymphoid compartment.
-These two isoforms were cloned as controls for PDLIM2 protein expression in immunoblotting experiments (Supplementary Figure 1).
-In nearly all NH B cell lines, robust expression of PDLIM2 was detectable (Figures 1b and 1c), whereas among HRS cell lines PDLIM2 protein expression was only maintained in L428 and KM-H2 cells, for both of which the correlation with a loss of I $\kappa$ B $\alpha$ protein expression was confirmed (Figure 1c).
-If expressed, the cell lines nearly exclusively expressed PDLIM2 transcript variant (tv) 2 (Supplementary Figure 1).
+At the protein level, we confirmed the loss of PDLIM2 expression in most of the HRS cell lines (Figures 1b and c).
+At least three isoforms of PDLIM2 are known with two major isoforms expressed in the lymphoid compartment.20 These two isoforms were cloned as controls for PDLIM2 protein expression in immunoblotting experiments (Supplementary Figure 1).
+In nearly all NH B cell lines, robust expression of PDLIM2 was detectable (Figures 1b and c), whereas among HRS cell lines PDLIM2 protein expression was only maintained in L428 and KM-H2 cells, for both of which the correlation with a loss of IκBα protein expression was confirmed (Figure 1c).
+If expressed, the cell lines nearly exclusively expressed PDLIM2 tv 2 (Supplementary Figure 1).
 Interestingly, despite PDLIM2 mRNA expression, L1236 cells virtually lacked PDLIM2 protein expression.